Godzilla x Kong: Supernova

 Godzilla x Kong: Supernova is an upcoming American monster film directed by Grant Sputore.
 Produced by Legendary Pictures and distributed by Warner Bros.
-Pictures, it is a sequel to Godzilla x Kong: The New Empire (2024), and will serve as the sixth Godzilla film to be completely produced by a Hollywood studio, (Note: The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent Hollywood studios.
+Pictures, it is a sequel to Godzilla x Kong: The New Empire and will serve as the sixth film in Legendary's Monsterverse franchise, as well as the 40th film in the Godzilla franchise (Note: It will be the sixth Godzilla film to be completely produced by a Hollywood studio.
+The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla, and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent Hollywood studios.
 The footage featured Western actors and merged it with the original Japanese footage in order to appeal to American audiences.
-Invasion of Astro-Monster was the first Godzilla film to be co-produced between a Japanese studio (Toho) and an American studio (UPA).
-The first Godzilla film to be completely produced by a Hollywood studio was the 1998 film of the same name.) and the sixth film in the Monsterverse franchise, as well as the 40th film of the Godzilla franchise and 14th in the King Kong franchise.
-The film stars Kaitlyn Dever, Dan Stevens, Jack O'Connell, Matthew Modine, Delroy Lindo, Alycia Debnam-Carey, and Sam Neill, with Stevens reprising his role from the previous film.
+Invasion of Astro-Monster was the first Godzilla film to be co-produced by a Japanese studio (Toho) and an American studio (UPA).
+The 1998 film Godzilla produced by TriStar Pictures was the first Godzilla film to be completely produced by an American studio.) and the 14th film in the King Kong franchise.
+The film stars Kaitlyn Dever, Dan Stevens, Jack O'Connell, Alycia Debnam-Carey, Matthew Modine, Delroy Lindo, and Sam Neill, with Stevens reprising his role from The New Empire.

 Following the success of Godzilla x Kong: The New Empire in March 2024, a sequel was announced the following May.
-Sputore was hired to direct the following month, after Adam Wingard, who previously directed Godzilla vs. Kong and Godzilla x Kong: The New Empire, would not return to direct a third film featuring Godzilla and Kong due to scheduling conflicts.
+Sputore was hired to direct the following month, after Adam Wingard, who previously directed Godzilla vs. Kong and Godzilla x Kong: The New Empire, was unable to return to direct a third film featuring Godzilla and Kong due to scheduling conflicts.
 Principal photography commenced in April 2025 at Village Roadshow Studios in Gold Coast, Queensland, Australia.

 The film is slated to be released on March 26, 2027.